-Part III also measured the degree to which graduates comply with the ATO's demands, using a number of different items measuring taxpaying behavior.
+Part III also measured the degree to which graduates comply with the Tax Office's demands, using a number of different items measuring taxpaying behaviour.
 The items measure the extent to which the respondents admit to having engaged in act(s) of tax non-compliance.

-Tax compliance GHVA Survey Yes (%) CHFA Survey Yes (%) Have you any income tax returns not yet completed from previous years?
+Table 7: Responses to comphance questions in relation to paying tax Tax compliance GHVA Survey CHFA Survey Yes (%) Yes (%) Have you any income tax returns not yet completed from previous years?
 9 5 Did you lodge an income tax return for the past financial year?
 90 80 Did you declare all your untaxed cash income on your recent income tax return?
 57 75 Did you exaggerate the amount of deductions or rebates in your recent income tax return?
 9 10

-Table 9.
-Responses to compliance questions in relation to paying tax
+Table 9: Responses to compliance questions in relation to paying tax